 • Are there suicide rate data for Chinese immigrants and for American citizens of Chinese descent?
 The answer is yes.
 This is due to the fact that American statisticians have traditionally given much attention to the characteristics of ethnic subgroups in the American population.
 In a country like France, no statistics of that kind would be available.
-The American data were published annually in a series which, before World War II, was entitled "Mortality Statistics of the United States" and which subsequently broadened its scope and title to: "Vital Statistics of the United States."
+The American data were published annually in a series which, before World War II, was entitled "Mortality Statistics of the United States" and which subsequently broadened its scope and title to: "Vital Statistics of the United States".

 • Once the sources for the data have been identified there is the problem of getting access to these publications.
 This could seem a fairly minor practical problem, yet before the advent of the Internet it was a very serious one.
-For instance, the collective catalog of French university libraries shows that the previous publications are only available at the
+For instance, the collective catalog of French university libraries shows that the previous publications are only available at the National Library and even there some years (e.g. 1939-1944)

-5) For these percentages the denominator is the average of the two values.
+5For these percentages the denominator is the average of the two values.

-National Library and even there some years (e.g. 1939-1944) are missing.
+are missing.
 Thus any broad statistical investigation would be very cumbersome.
 Now, thanks to the Internet, any of these volumes (each of them comprising about one thousand pages) can be downloaded within a few minutes.